$\infty$-Operads as Analytic Monads: Introduction

 \subsubsection{$\infty$-Operads}

 As we mentioned above, our description of \iopds{} as analytic monads can be interpreted as an \icatl{} version of the classical description of ($I$-coloured) operads as associative algebras in ($I$-coloured) symmetric sequences.
-Another version of such a description of \iopds{} was recently obtained by the second author \cite{HaugsengDayConv} by describing the composition product using an extension of Day convolution to double \icats{}.
-This description also works for enriched \iopds{}, but currently it only gives a description of \iopds{} with a fixed space of objects, whereas here we obtain the full \icat{} of \iopds{}, with varying spaces of objects.
+Another version of such a description of \iopds{}, which also works for enriched \iopds{}, was recently obtained by the second author \cite{HaugsengDayConv} by describing the composition product using an extension of Day convolution to double \icats{}.
 Alternatively, the composition product can be constructed using free symmetric monoidal \icats{} (extending to \icats{} the construction of \cite{TrimbleLie}); this approach is implemented in the thesis of Brantner~\cite{BrantnerThesis}, though it has not yet been compared to other models for \iopds{}.